spirosoik/go-secreter/README.md

 Check the full example [here](example/main.go)

-If you want to generate keys for encryption you can use the following[binaries here](key-generator/)
+If you want to generate keys for encryption you can use the following [binaries here](key-generator/)